|Dr Graham Hagan

 Routine blood test appointments can be made with our Phlebotomist via reception, well in advance if needed.
 Appointments are available every morning, some from 8am, and early afternoon.

 The Practice Manager is responsible for the day to day running of the practice and, in liaison with the Partners, deals with finance, HR, premises, health and safety, policies and procedures and patient services administration.

 The Practice Manager can be contacted by ringing the surgery on (01622) 858341 or via email: email@example.com

 Amanda's coordinating role allows the practice to run smoothly whilst the Practice Manager is away.
 She assists with the day to day administration as well as working on developments with the Practice Manager.

 Margaret has worked at Len Valley for many years and she has a wealth of experience across all areas.
 She helps with the smooth running of the surgery and has many administrative duties.

-The dispensing team are responsible for the administration of repeat prescriptions and dispensing medication for our patients.
+The dispensing team are responsible for the administration of repeat prescriptions requests and dispensing medication for our dispensing patients.

 They also arrange the medication for the NOMADS scheme, which allows us to dispense for the local care homes.

 |Stephenie (Lead Receptionist)|